webrecorder/behaviors/chapter2.md

 - **description** (string): a description of the behavior
 - **match** (object): how the behavior will be matched to the page(s) it is written for

-The **match** object has two variations and is shown below in the context of two valid metadata exports.
+The **match** object has two variations, but you will probably only need to know the first.

 ```js
 // variation 1